About Us

 Matthew StovallLandscape Architect, Barge Design Solutions

-Commission Meetings are held at 1PM on the 4th Thursday of every other month (February, April, June, August, October, December) in the JB Collins Conference Room in the City Council Building at 101 E. 11th St. Chattanooga, TN 37402.
+Commission Meetings are held at 1PM on the 4th Thursday of every other month (February, April, June, August, October, December*) in the JB Collins Conference Room in the City Council Building at 1000 Lindsay Street, Chattanooga, TN 37402. *The December 2024 meeting has been CANCELLED and will be rescheduled for a date in January – check back for updates.

 Executive Committee Meetings are held at the same time at the Association for Visual Arts, 40 Frazier Avenue, Chattanooga, TN 37405 on the off-months (January, March, May, July, September, November).